Oligodendrosites/shoe-shap/README.md

 # Shoe App

  #### Description
  Our app provides a platform for trading and donating shoes.
 Users can upload their pictures of shoes to trade.
+User can search through a lists of shoes.
 User can then request other users to trade their shoes.

  ###### Technologies Used